terramate-io/terramate/docs/orchestration/index.md

 **Before** ensures that the specified stack is executed before all stacks in the mentioned directories.
 Conversely, **after** ensures the stack is executed after those in the directories.
 Both relative and project root paths can be used to reference directories.

-Note, a parent stack can never be executed after a child stack, as this would cause a cycle error.
+> **Note:** A parent stack can never be executed after a child stack, as this would cause a cycle error.

 Here's how to use this feature: